mhagstrand/slate/source/includes/_api_media_types.md

 The BigCommerce API can both accept requests and respond in JSON or XML.
 Requests should be encoded using the UTF-8 character set.
 Other character sets may have unpredictable results.

 <aside class="warning">
-<span class="aside-warning-hd">XML Deprecation</span><br><br>
+<span class="aside-warning-hd">Restricted XML Support</span><br><br>
 The XML media type is deprecated.
-Stores API versions after v2 will support JSON only.
+Our v2 webhooks support JSON only, and Stores API versions after v2 will support JSON only.
 </aside>

->NOTE: The XML media type is deprecated.
-The next version of the Stores API will support JSON only.

 ## <span class="jumptarget"> Request Content Type</span>